tagion/tagion/bdd/tagion/testbench/services/Collector_service.md

 ### Scenario: The Collector services should partly collect inputs
 `TheCollectorServicesShouldPartlyCollectInputs`

 *Given* a list L of fingerprints where the inputs are available in the DART.

 `dART`

 *Given* a part of the list L call M the scenario @transaction should be performed.

 `performed`

 *When* all the input in list M should be received by the Transcript services.

 `services`

 *Then* @transcript should be performed on L and the inputs should on includes the inputs of L which excludes the inputs in list M.

-`m`
+`listM`